Build your own ECS (part 3), change detection, events, tags, and commands

 }

-Each event type gets its own queue, stored as a field on the World.
+Each event type gets its own channel, stored as a field on the World.

 #[derive(Debug, Clone)]